-A limited liability company, allowing shareholders to be only liable to the extent of the value of the shares they possess.
+A limited liability company, allow shareholders to be only liable to the extent of the value of the shares they possess.
 Cyprus companies are often considered to be the most advantageous option for international business entities, the core activities of which include investing and holding assets.
-Continue reading in order to find out whether a Cyprus company may fulfil your objectives, strategy and corporate goals.
+Continue reading in order to find out whether a Cyprus company formation may fulfill your objectives, strategy and corporate goals.

 According to Cyprus Law, a Cyprus company must have at least one shareholder.
 The shareholder of the company may be a physical person (of any nationality) or any legal entity such as another Company, Trust or Foundation.
 As mentioned above, for the purposes of full confidentiality of the real owner, a nominee shareholder may be appointed, meaning that the shares of the company will be on the name of the nominee shareholder.
 The shareholder is absolutely secured as at the moment of registration the nominee shareholder delivers to the beneficial owner an open date share transfer document, which is signed sealed and witnessed, allowing the beneficial owner to be in the position to transfer the shares of the company into any name at any moment.